 Keeping your money in a regular savings or money market account, for example, may be a better idea.
-Since the Federal Reserve has cut interest rates three times in recent months, there’s barely a difference between short-term CD yields and the interest rates tied to more liquid savings accounts.
+Since the Federal Reserve has recently been cutting interest rates to record lows, there’s not much of a difference between short-term CD yields and the interest rates tied to more liquid savings accounts.

 A no-penalty CD is another option for the absent-minded.
 If you’re unaware when your CD matures (and it renews automatically as a no-penalty CD), you will be able to withdraw your savings without worrying about a penalty.
 Just make sure to check your bank’s terms and conditions to find out exactly what happens when your no-penalty CD term ends.